How To Protect Plants Over Winter

 It’s not only the depth of the cold period, but its length – freezing conditions that go on for several weeks will be more damaging than similar or even worse conditions for just a couple of days.

-Plants that will not tolerate low or close to freezing temperatures, such as most of our perennial summer bedding plants, have to be overwintered frost free in a greenhouse or similar, where the temperature doesn't dip down lower than 4-5°C (40-42°F).
+1. Place Tender Plants Under Glass: Plants that will not tolerate low or close to freezing temperatures, such as most of our perennial summer bedding plants, have to be overwintered frost free in a greenhouse or similar, where the temperature doesn't dip down lower than 4-5°C (40-42°F).

-Most winter damage occurs when the roots become frozen solid for extended periods.
+2. Apply Mulch Or Soil To Slightly Tender Border Plants: Most winter damage occurs when the roots become frozen solid for extended periods.
 You can protect the roots of penstemons, phygelius, 'hardy' fuchsias and other slightly tender plants from damaging winter frosts by covering the soil around them with a 7.5-10cm (3-4in) deep layer of mulch.

 Also, don’t cut down the old stems until spring, as they can provide some extra frost protection of growth buds lower down on the stems, which may otherwise be killed.

-You can protect plants vulnerable to cold and frost with an enclosure made from windbreak netting and/or bubblewrap lined with garden fleece.
+3. Apply A Windbreak Or Cover To Shrubs: You can protect plants vulnerable to cold and frost with an enclosure made from windbreak netting and/or bubblewrap lined with garden fleece.
 Not-so-hardy wall shrubs can be insulated from the cold by spreading a sheet of fine-mesh netting over the plants and stuffing it with insulating material, such as straw or even dry leaves.

 When using bubblewrap or other plastic coverings, make sure you remove it during warm periods or the plants may 'sweat' and start to rot.